-Giving Back Through AFE’s Heritage Circle
+Giving Back Through AFE’s Legacy Circle

 Shirley Lyons, AAF, PCFI, recalls that during her tenure as president of the Society of American Florists, other retail florists would sometimes approach her shyly at industry events.

 “We’re just a little store,” they would start out by saying.

 “I’m just a florist like you,” Lyons would reply.
 “I wear an apron every day.”

 And if those florists could see pictures of the very first storefront occupied by her shop, Dandelions Flowers & Gifts, back in 1974, they would have a good laugh, she adds.
 It was all of 250 square feet.
 Today, it is the biggest flower shop in its market area.

 While Lyons retired and sold the business in April 2018, she remains proud of that success—and committed to giving back to the industry that she says gave her so much.

 Not long ago, Lyons and her husband, Terry Lyons, joined AFE’s Legacy Circle when they included a bequest to AFE in their estate planning.

 “We are not wealthy,” she cautions.
 “If you’re a retail florist, when you look at some of the other industry players who are members of the Legacy Circle, you might think, ‘That is not in my league.’
 But small contributions from many florists can add up and make a big difference.
 And, planning for a bequest is actually one of the easiest ways to give.”

 From Banking to Flowers